ChristianCruz/Otee/README.md

 * ~~As a user, I want to sign up for an account by providing a user name, password and email.
 Should be by invitation only.~~
 * ~~As a user, I want to sign in and out of Shinobiri~~
 * As a user, I want to see my profile page
-* As a user, I want to create and post lists or single items for sale.
+* As a user, I want to create and post items for sale.
 * As a user...

 ### Dependencies (work in progress):